 - Operation Iraqi Freedom

-Shawn C. Keller is a native of Salisbury, Maryland.
-He graduated from Wilmington College in Georgetown, Delaware, and then attended the Maryland State Officer Candidate School where he received his commission in the Military Police Corps in June of 2000.
+LTC Patrick M. Murphy is a native of Attleboro, Massachusetts.
+He graduated from Sacred Heart University in Fairfield, Connecticut in 2002.
+After graduation, he attended Basic Training and Officer Candidate School at Fort Benning, Georgia where he received his commission in the Military Police Corps in July 2003.

 CSM Michael P. McTernan, Battalion Command Sergeant Major